Aminkhan-mid/Person-Counter/README.md

+# Person Counter

+## A simple person counter, which counts and saves the records.  🎰

+#### The reason for this website to exist was for me to 1st practice javascript by building this simple logic of counting and saving, and 2nd was to showoff my creative side by making it more aestheticly pleasing.

-# Person-Counter
+# 📟

-A simple website where you can count anything you do and save it, which is also aestheticly pleasing.
+Hope you liked it!